cosmic-ash18/My_Dev_Project/README.md

 - AI-Powered Code Assistance
   Integrated with Google Vertex AI (Gemini API) for code explanations and suggestions.

-- Dockerized for Portability
-  Fully containerized using Docker.
-Can be run locally or deployed to cloud platforms.

 ### Prerequisites

-- Docker  (else will have to run it locally)
 - A Google Cloud service account key JSON with access to Vertex AI
   (See: https://cloud.google.com/docs/authentication/getting-started)